uptane/uptane-standard/uptane-standard.md

 ### Metadata verification procedures {#metadata_verification}

 A Primary ECU MUST perform full verification of metadata.
 A Secondary ECU SHOULD perform full verification of metadata.
-If a Secondary cannot perform full verification, it SHALL perform partial verification instead.
+If a Secondary cannot perform full verification, it SHALL perform at least partial verification instead.

 If a step in the following workflows does not succeed (e.g., the update is aborted because a new metadata file was not signed), an ECU SHOULD still be able to update again in the future.
 Errors raised during the update process SHOULD NOT leave ECUs in an unrecoverable state.